medialab/ecologies-of-llm-practices/README.md

 - [ ] **Prevent Floaters from Squashing on the Sides**

-  - Adjust padding or boundaries for floaters during animations.

 - [ ] **Pre-Load Images in Scroll Containers**

   - Use lazy-loading for images but prefetch critical assets.